 What's Happening at Rotary Club of Concord

-On Thursday October 23 many of our club members volunteered at Habitat for Humanity's latest Concord building project.
+On Thursday, October 23, many of our club members volunteered at Habitat for Humanity's latest Concord building project.
 The weather was perfect and our club enjoyed the hard work and camaraderie.
-We had a morning crew and an afternoon crew with a noon time break so we could all have lunch together.
-This is the third year we have participated in honor of June Grace, a much loved member of our club who was a huge supporter of Habitat.
+We had a morning crew and an afternoon crew with a noon time break so we could all have a home-cooked lunch (provided by a Rotarian) together.

-On September 25th some Concord Rotarians volunteered their time to help out at Gaining Ground.
-Jeanne Armocida, Sharon Spaulding and AnnTrudeau worked hard pulling out tomato plants, and planting spinach.
+On September 25th Concord Rotarians volunteered their time to help out at Gaining Ground.
+Jeanne Armocida, Sharon Spaulding and Ann Trudeau worked hard pulling out tomato plants, and planting spinach.
 They didn't let the rainy weather slow them down!
 Gaining Ground, a nonprofit organic farm in Concord, Massachusetts, grows vegetables and fruit with the help of several thousand community volunteers and donates all of this fresh food to area meal programs and food pantries.
-Our club has helped out in the past and continues to support this worthy organization which helps to combat food insecurity in Massachusetts.

 The Rotary Club of Concord, Inc.